-A BER Earth System Modeling and Analysis Center (ESMAC) user facility will develop a computational user facility for rapid design, generation, evaluation, and diagnosis of Earth system model simulations, as well as analysis of ensemble predictions and data-model synthesis.
+This project entails development of an Earth system modeling and analysis center, including computational hardware, new software, visualization tools, and user interfaces.
+A BER Earth System Modeling and Analysis Center (ESMAC) User Facility will address scientific gaps, enhance progress toward BER Grand Challenges in Earth and Environmental Systems Sciences, and address a BERAC recommendation by developing a computational user facility for rapid design, generation, evaluation, and diagnosis of Earth system model simulations, as well as analysis of ensemble predictions and data-model synthesis.
 The user facility will bring together theory, models, observations, and computation to accelerate fundamental research into the complex biological, ecological, and hydrological processes in Earth system science and the interactions between natural and human systems, spanning a large range of temporal and spatial scales.
-The need for the Earth System Modeling and Analysis Center User Facility (ESMAC) was identified in the 2017 BERAC Grand Challenges report11 and the 2018 BERAC Scientific User Facility report12.
+As noted in the Scientific User Research Facilities and Biological and Environmental report (BERAC 2018), due to increasing software, model, and computational complexity, it is extremely difficult for users outside the model development community to run state-of-the-art Earth system models such as the Energy Exascale Earth System Model (E3SM).